How to work with SQL folders

 This has the following effects:

-You can also define multiple queries per folder, including multiple fields if needed.
-To create a new query, click on the + to the left of the queries.
+You can also define multiple queries per folder, even those with multiple fields if required.
+To create a new query, click the + on the left of the queries.

-If the folder is configured in this way, the various queries are available as tabs above the search dialog:
+If the folder is configured in this way, the different queries are available as tabs above the search dialog:

 The fields are queried in order per query, from top to bottom.
 The variables are \1